pavitrambayappagol/pavitrabayappagol.github.io/README.md

 - [Contact](#contact)

 ## About Me
-I am a [brief introduction about yourself, e.g., passionate developer with experience in building web applications and a keen interest in machine learning].
+I am Pavitra, I have completed my BE.
+(Bachelor of Engineering) in Artificial Intelligence and Machine Learning from Basaveshwar Engineering College, Bagalkote.'
+I have interested in Python Programming, FullStack Development, Data Science, Data structure, Python Frameworks etc,.
 I enjoy solving problems and learning new technologies.

 ## Technologies
 - **Languages:**  JavaScript, Python, Java